smranjanmishra/Java-Oops/README.md

 ## Super Keyword
-The super keyword refers to the immediate parent class.
-It is used to:
+- The super keyword refers to the immediate parent class.
+It is used to: (1) Access parent class fields.

-Access parent class fields.
+                                                                         (2) Call parent class methods.
-Call parent class methods.
+                                                                         (3) Invoke parent class constructors.

-Invoke parent class constructors.
+Ex :
 class Animal {
     String name = "Animal";